🛎️ High demand! Book your tuktuk now 🛺

 12/03/2020 – Schools Closed

-On the 12th of March, the Ministry of Education decided to close all Government schools from the 13th of March until the 20th of April.
-This decision was taken in order to prevent parents from worrying about the spread of the Coronavirus.
+On March 12th, the Ministry of Education decided to close all Government schools.
+The closure will last from March 13th until April 20th.
+They took this decision to prevent parents from worrying about the spread of the Coronavirus.

 11/03/2020 – On Arrival Visa Suspended